Tarka (film): Plot

-The film opens to Akshay (Shankar Nag), having escaped from jail, being chased by the police when accidentally runs into the house of Sudha (Vanitha Vasu), a high school classmate of his.
-He hides in a closet when Inspector Cowry (Avinash) knocks the door.
+Akshay (Shankar Nag), escapes from jail and is being chased by the police when he accidentally runs into the house of Sudha (Vanitha Vasu), a high school classmate of his.
+He hides in a closet when Inspector Cowry (Avinash) knocks on the door.
 As he hides, he finds the corpse of her husband, Rithwik Kumar (Devaraj) dumped there.
 The officer breaks the news to Sudha that the plane by which her husband Kumar traveled to Calcutta crashed, killing all the passengers.
 She appears shocked and breaks down in front of the officer.
 After he leaves, she reveals to Akshay that she killed her husband and confides in him.
 He joins her in disposing of the corpse in an abandoned well by her estate.

-The story goes into a flashback with Sudha narrating to Akshay the reason she killed him, shown in a series of broken sequences.
+Sudha narrates to Akshay the reason she killed him, shown in a series of broken sequences.
 Kumar, who suffers from schizophrenia is suspicious of his wife's fidelity and is unable to make love to her.
-He hallucinates scenes of her making love to her male friends, among who is Shashidhar, a friend who she meets often.
-Planning on catching them "red-handed", he plans on a fake trip to Calcutta, and returns to his house to find them talking, following the day of his departure.
-Mad with rage, he attacks Sudha intending to kill her, but from an accidental turn of events leading to his death, makes her believe that Shashidhar killed him.
-Shashidhar, in pursuit to report the matter at the police station, is hit by a police vehicle and finds himself admitted at a hospital.
+He hallucinates scenes of her making love to her male friends, among whom is Shashidhar, a friend whom she meets often.
+Planning on catching them "red-handed", he plans a fake trip to Calcutta, and returns to his house to find them talking, the following day of his departure.
+Mad with rage, he attacks Sudha intending to kill her, but an accidental turn of events leading to his death, makes her believe that Shashidhar killed him.
+Shashidhar, in pursuit to report the matter at the police station, is hit by a police vehicle and finds himself admitted in a hospital.